-It also depends where you use your phone as if you use WiFi most of the time, you aren't using your mobile data at the same time.
+It also depends where you use your phone.
+If you use Wi-Fi most of the time, you aren't using your mobile data at the same time.

 What happens if I use up all my data?

-If you go over your data allowance, you're normally charged for every MB you use.
+If you go over your data allowance, you're normally charged for every megabyte (MB) you use.

 Most networks warn you when you’re about to go over your data limit.